michaeljohns/lyrics-lab/notebooks/ss/ss-notebooks.md

 -lsi_decade_topics.json
 -lda_decade_topics.json

 **LexicalDiversity** This one looks at the vocabulary-to-wordcount ratio and calls its inverse the repetition index.
 It currently operates only at the decade level, with genre level operation expected soon.
-At present it leaves behind several small json object:
+At present it leaves behind a big ass all-inclusive data set, all_years_and genres_with_lyrics_and_wordcount_and_vocabulary.csv, and several small json object:

 -wordcount_by_decade.json
 -wordset_by_decade.json
 -wordset_by_year.json
+-all_years_and genres_with_lyrics_and_wordcount_and_vocabulary.csv